TazPark/Poker/README.md

 -- This project is a game replicating the game of poker.

+-- We are not trying to reinvent the wheel here!

 -- It will be a game between two, the player (you) and the computer.

 -- It is a very basic version of poker where you can bet on hands and win and lose the in-game currency.